Circassians: Religion

-Ancestors of modern Adyghe people gradually went through following various religions: ancient polytheist beliefs, Christianity, and then Islam.
+Before conversion to Islam, the Adyghe people had gradually abandoned their ancient polytheist beliefs for Christianity.

 It is the tradition of the early church that Christianity made its first appearance in Circassia in the first century AD via the travels and preaching of the Apostle Andrew.
-Subsequently, Christianity spread throughout the Caucasus between the 4th century and the 6th century.
+Subsequently, Christianity spread throughout the Caucasus between the fourth and sixth centuries.

-A small Muslim presence in Circassia has existed since the Middle Ages, but widespread Islamization occurred after 1717, when Sultan Murad IV ordered the Crimean Khans to spread Islam among the Circassians, with the Ottomans and Crimeans seeing some success in converting members of the aristocracy who would then ultimately spread the religion to their dependents.
+A small Muslim presence in Circassia has existed since the Middle Ages, but widespread Islamization occurred after 1717, when Sultan Ahmed III ordered the Crimean Khans to spread Islam among the Circassians, with the Ottomans and Crimeans seeing some success in converting members of the aristocracy who would then ultimately spread the religion to their dependents.
 Moreover, the ever increasing threat of an invasion from Russia helped expedite the already centuries long process of gradual islamization of the region.

 Significant Christian and pagan presence remained among some tribes such as the Shapsugs and Natukhai with Islamization pressures implemented by those loyal to the Caucasus Imamate.
 Sufi orders including the Qadiri and Nakshbandi orders gained prominence and played a role in spreading Islam.

-Today, a large majority of Circassians are Muslim, with minorities of Habze, atheists and Christians.
-Atheist Circassians tend to be of the younger generation (20–35 years old), in which they were found to constitute a quarter of Circassians in Kabardino-Balkaria.
-Among Christians, Catholicism, originally introduced along the coasts by Venetian and Genoese traders, today constitutes just under 1% of Kabardins.
-Some Circassians are also Orthodox Christian, notably including those in Mozdok and some of those Kursky district.
+Today, the vast majority of Circassians are Muslim, and significantly fewer are Habze, atheists, or Christians.
+Among Christians, Catholicism, originally introduced along the coasts by Venetian and Genoese traders, today constitutes just under 1% of Kabardins, notably including those in Mozdok and some of those Kursky district.
 Among Muslims, Islamic observance varies widely between those who only know a few prayers with a Muslim identity that is more "cultural" than religious, to those who regularly observe all requirements.

-Both Islam and the Habze are identified as national characteristics even by those that do not practice.
+Today, both Islam and the Habze are identified as national characteristics, even by those who do not practice either religion.
 Today, Islam is a central part of life in many Circassian diaspora communities, such as in Israel, while in the Circassian homeland Soviet rule saw an extensive process of secularization, and there is wide influence of many social norms which contradict Islamic law, such as widespread norms like social alcohol consumption; in Israel, meanwhile, such non-Islamic social norms are not present.

 In the modern times, it has been reported that they identify primarily as Muslims.
 There have also been reports of violence and threats against those "reviving" and diffusing the original Circassian pre-Islamic faith.
 The relationship between habze and Islam varies between Circassian communities; for some, there is conflict between the two, while for others, such as in Israel, they are seen as complementary philosophies.
+In 2005, a representative sample study of younger generation of Circassians aged 20–35 found that some 26% of those surveyed identified as irreligious.